mseminatore/TeslaJS/README.md

 ## What's New

+Here are some of the most recent features and fixes:

-With the latest version the samples include enhanced command line processing.
-Also, beginning with 1.0.17 the **vehicles** sample now supports querying from specific vehicle for multi-car owners.
-Please try it out and report back.
+1. With the latest version the samples include enhanced command line processing.
+2. Beginning with version **1.0.18** all of the samples support specifying the vehicle for multi-car owners.

+## Known Issues

+1. Streaming support is still being tested.
+Please report any issues.

 # Tesla API Documentation